wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 }
 ```

-If you refresh the HTML page and try to run `populateVideo()`, you will see an error like so:
+If you refresh the HTML page and try to run `populateVideo()`, you will see an error as shown below.

 ![](@attachment/Clipboard_2020-04-20-21-26-25.png) 15:50

-Now that we are running thing through a bundler, we no longer have the ability to access our functions globally via the console.
+Now that we are running things through a bundler, we no longer have the ability to access our functions globally via the console.

 If you ever do want to do that, you can do `window.populateVideo = populateVideo;`.

 That will surface it for you, but that is not a great way to do it.

 The best way to do it would just be to add a log in your javascript file and you can see it.

 If you do ever need to access it from the chrome dev tools, you can right click it, and click store as global variable.

 ![](@attachment/Clipboard_2020-04-20-21-29-44.png) 16:48

 That will store it in a global variable called `temp1`.

 If you try calling `temp1()`, you will see something returned to us called a **promise**.

 ![](@attachment/Clipboard_2020-04-20-21-30-27.png) 16:57